I

 IMEI

 International Mobile Equipment Identity.
 A 56-bit wireless device ID number created for GSM to replace the too-short ESN.
-Its hexadecimal form can’t use the digits A-F, unlike MEID.
-It identifies only the device, unlike ESN and MEID; the subscriber has a 64-bit International Mobile Subscriber Identity (IMSI).
+Unlike ESN and the newer MEID, which also identify the subscriber, the IMEI identifies only the device, leaving subscriber ID to the separate IMSI.
 On most phones, entering *#06# on the keypad displays the IMEI.
+It avoids values that would require the characters A-F when displayed in hexadecimal form.

 IMSI

 International Mobile Subscriber Identity.
-See IMEI.
+A unique 64-bit number assigned to each mobile phone subscriber.
 For the IMSI catcher, see stingray.

 IMSP